---

 # Set Up Session Replay | Sentry for Unreal Engine

-Session Replay for Unreal Engine is **experimental** and currently limited to a small set of platforms (see [Platform Support](https://docs.sentry.io/platforms/unreal/session-replay.md#platform-support)).
+Session Replay for Unreal Engine is **experimental**.
 The API and behavior may change in future releases.

 Session Replay records what was happening on screen in the moments leading up to a crash, giving you a visual reproduction to pair with the captured event.

 Unlike the [web](https://docs.sentry.io/platforms/javascript/session-replay.md) and [mobile](https://docs.sentry.io/platforms/android/session-replay.md) Session Replay experiences, which reconstruct the UI from the view hierarchy and aggressively mask text and images by default, the Unreal Engine SDK captures the rendered output of your game directly.
-On desktop and console, it continuously encodes the rendered frames into a short rolling video clip and attaches that clip to crash reports.
-On Android, the feature delegates to the underlying [Android SDK's Session Replay](https://docs.sentry.io/platforms/android/session-replay.md).
+When a crash occurs, the recording is sent to Sentry as a session replay that's linked to the crash event and viewable on the [**Replays**](https://sentry.io/orgredirect/organizations/:orgslug/replays/) page.
+Capture and delivery differ per platform — see [Platform Notes](https://docs.sentry.io/platforms/unreal/session-replay.md#platform-notes) for the details.

 ## [Platform Support](https://docs.sentry.io/platforms/unreal/session-replay.md#platform-support)